CARE Model - Greenwich Leadership Framework

 Our management and leadership are decisive factors for the success of the Çï¿ûÊÓƵ (UoG).
 This is why we want to develop our managers and leaders, as well as identifying and preparing the next generation of leaders for their roles.

-The Greenwich Leadership Framework guide has been developed with the aim to provide a shared understanding of what leadership means for us as members of the Çï¿ûÊÓƵ and what is expected at every level.
-This supports our priority for excellence in leadership and management.
-The framework is referenced through our contextualised development programmes beginning with our mandatory line manager induction, through to our senior leader’s development offers.
+The CARE Model is the basis of our Greenwich Leadership Development Framework Guide , which supports our priority for excellence in leadership and management.
+It is referenced through our contextualised development programmes beginning with our mandatory line manager induction, through to our senior leader’s development offers.

 Recruitment and selection: